 - Student Statement: In 150 words, or less, please identify and explain the broader impacts of your current or proposed research, particularly as it addresses some of the challenges that manufacturing faces.
 Do not simply cut-and-paste an abstract from your paper or poster!
 [Note: You will be required to paste this statement into the appropriate text box in the online application].

 - Signature Form: This form must be printed out, signed by the student and their advisor, scanned into a PDF, and uploaded along with the online application.
 The application will be considered incomplete without this form uploaded.

 IMPORTANT: PLEASE READ CAREFULLY

 Do not register for the conference if you are applying for this NSF Student Travel Award.
 Your registration fee and lodging accommodation will be covered by the travel award.
 In other words, this is not a process where you pay for registration and the travel award reimburses you.
-The costs will be managed directly, so that students never have to carry these charges.
-The early bird author registration deadline is April 15, 2020.
+The costs will be managed directly, so that students never have to carry registration charges.
+The Early Bird author registration deadline is April 16, 2021.
 Hence, if you do not receive one of these awards you will still have time to register for the conference at the “early bird rate.”

 Posters on NSF-sponsored research are highly encouraged and should be submitted according to the published schedule.

 - Be enrolled as a full-time student at a U.S. college or university,

 - Attend the entire conference (Monday to Friday), and